ImbueProgram/imbue-program-docs/program/README.md

 ## How to submit my assignments?

-At the beggining of your course the school will have a repository where you will code all your exercises.
-You will need to fork it and every time you want a mentor to check one of your exercises you will need to create a new pull request from your fork of the repository to the school's one.
+For each level there is an invitation to join the Github Classroom assignment.
+You need to accept those assignments and submit your exercises by sending the code to your repository.